 - Add alternate tags to images.

 You can also consider adding YouTube videos to your blog posts.

 6. Use Internal & External Links

-Internal linking decreases bounce rate and increases user engagement.
+Internal linking decreases the bounce rate and increase user engagement.

 If you want to see how Internal linking affects SEO, check Wikipedia.
-They add a lot of internal links on every page and rank high for many terms.
+They add tons of internal links on every page and rank high for many terms.

 I am not going to tell you to add too many links like Wikipedia.
 Just add some relevant links to your old posts.
 It will keep your visitors longer on your site.
 (More Pageviews = Less Bounce Rate = More Money)